tchoa91/cog-ext/README.md

 ## History

-This extension is a wild hack from the ChromeApp COG coded by François Beaufort, Chrome experter at Google, to demonstrate the capabilities of the Chrome system API.
+This extension is a wild hack from the ChromeApp "COG" coded by François Beaufort, Chrome expert at Google, to demonstrate the capabilities of the Chrome system API.
+Help was provided by Jules : https://jules.google.com/

 ## Features